-I became Muslim in Ramadan, prayed my first salah in Ramadan and began to wear the hijab full-time from Eid ul Fitr that year.
-The Ramadan the year before, as a non-Muslim, I fasted in solidarity with my Muslim friend, even trying to wait way longer than the sunset until I could eat.
+The Ramadan before, as a non-Muslim, I fasted in solidarity with my Muslim friend, even trying to wait way longer than the sunset until I could eat.

-Malika, from South Africa, has difficulties generally with her relationship with her non-Muslim family throughout the year.
-Ramadan is no better:
+Malika, from South Africa, has generally had difficulties with her relationship with her non-Muslim family throughout the year.
+Ramadan is no better.

 But for many, Ramadan is a positive time when it comes to relationships with non-Muslim family members.

 Klaudia, a convert from Poland, shares her experiences:

 “I have non-Muslim family—my mom and siblings—and even though they are in another country, we do keep in touch every day, so somehow they take part in my Ramadan.

 My mother is quite worried about me not eating or drinking all day long—just as I remember myself being worried when I fasted for the first time.

 Every year, my mother prepares Eid parcels for my daughters, her beloved grandchildren, and I really appreciate this effort on her part.
 It’s our nice little tradition now.”

 Liyana lives in the Muslim country of Brunei but was born into a non-Muslim family.